What is Software Metering?

 Application usage tracking | Monitors execution time, active usage, and user context |

-Metered file management | Configurable list of applications to meter |
+Metered-file management | Configurable list of applications to meter |

-User-level reporting | Usage data by individual user for license assignment |
+User-level reporting | Usage data by individual user for licence assignment |

 Device-level reporting | Usage aggregated by machine for deployment optimization |